Life at Adair after the fires.

 As guests to the district in this post-fire period, you can anticipate a specially warm welcome from those small businesses who rely on the tourist economy for their survival, and we encourage you to visit as many as you can during your stay.
 We particularly urge you to patronise the Pomonal Store (the beating heart of the community), to visit James McMurtrie’s glass-blowing studio down Springwood Hill Rd, Pomonal Estates for lunch or a glass of wine, and to try Barney’s Bistro for dinner.

-Further afield guests will find nothing has changed.
-The path of the fires was very much focussed on the area around our town and from the adjacent national park to the Ararat/Halls Gap Road, leaving favourite attractions like the Five Ducks Farm, Halls Gap Zoo and Fallen Giants Vineyard completely untouched.
-Further into the national park, Halls Gap itself and most of the popular walking tracks and tourists routes remain untouched by the fire.
+While the path of February’s fires was very much focussed on the area around our town, favourite attractions like Pomonal Estates, Barney’s Bistro, the Five Ducks Farm, Halls Gap Zoo and Fallen Giants Vineyard are all completely untouched.
+Further into the national park, Halls Gap itself and many of the popular walking tracks around it are also untouched by the fire.
+While the enormity of the damage the Christmas 2024 fire inflicted upon the National Park can not be understated (it burnt an estimated 135,000 hectares), it’s entirely possible to enjoy many of the Park’s walks and attractions without seeing any sign of the damage.

-We are pleased our bushfire mitigation measures seemed to have played a significant role in Adair’s survival and the survival of some of the wildlife we share the countryside with.
-As our blackened landscape slowly heals, we are also grateful to our guests who continue to stay with us.
-We can guarantee you the comfort and convenience Adair provides remains unchanged, but beyond the green lawns and lush trees that surround the house, the landscape is more challenging.
+On a personal level, we are pleased our bushfire mitigation measures seemed to have played a significant role in Adair’s survival and the survival of some of the wildlife we share the countryside with.
+As the local landscape slowly heals, we are grateful to our guests who continue to stay with us.
+We can guarantee you the comfort and convenience Adair provides remains unchanged.

 Although our marked walking trails into the park no longer exist, guests may still want to venture onto what was the fire ground.
-We’d advise caution due to burnt and unstable vegetation and unsteady ground underfoot, however it is possible to scramble to Rainbow and Echo rocks (which in line with the fire-damage to our sign we are considering calling “Ho Rock” and “Bow Rock” - see pic) and even to scramble up to the Mt Cassell summit if you don’t mind being totally smeared with black ash by the time you return.
+In the absence of some of the low-growing vegetation that kept the soil in place, we’d advise caution due to unstable footing on the loose ground.
+However it is possible to scramble to Rainbow and Echo rocks (which in line with the fire-damage to our sign we are considering calling “Ho Rock” and “Bow Rock” - see pic) and even to scramble up to the Mt Cassell summit if you take care to navigate a safe route in the absence of our marked trails.
 The fire tracks that extend north and south along the national park boundary have been re-graded and are once again a safe and easy stroll.

-With the cooler weather and rains over autumn and winter, the bush will explode back into life as the fire-adaptive eucalypts push new foliage out from their trunks and branches in a process known as “epicormic sprouting”.
-The seeds they dropped into the barren ashy ground immediately post fire will start germinating in an explosion of new trees, and the ash that covers the ground more generally will fertilise the soil bringing lush new growth, and with it, a plethora of kangaroos, emu, deer and the rest of the wildlife that are so much part of the Adair experience.
+With the cooler weather and rains the bush is slowly coming back with fire-adaptive eucalypts pushing new foliage out from their trunks and branches in a process known as “epicormic sprouting”.
+The seeds they dropped into the barren ashy ground immediately post fire are beginning to germinate in an explosion of new trees, and the ash that covered the ground more generally is fertilising the soil to support lush new growth and with it, a plethora of kangaroos, emu, deer and the rest of the wildlife that are so much part of the Adair experience.